-- Radios running version 2.34 are not compatible with Discovery Server. - Use the serial setup to obtain IP addresses. - If the network includes Repeaters, the Repeaters parameter in the Radio Setup settings must be set to Enabled for all radios, not just the Gateway. - Setting only on the Gateway can result in packet loss.
+- Radios running this current version of firmware are NOT compatible with Discovery Server. - Use the serial setup to obtain IP addresses. - If the network includes Repeaters, the Repeaters parameter in the Radio Setup settings must be set to Enabled for ALL radios, not just the Gateway. - Setting only the Gateway can result in packet loss.

 Warning!
-Set the Repeaters parameter to Enabled on ALL radios in the network before upgrading to 2.34.
+Set the Repeaters parameter to Enabled on all radios in the network BEFORE upgrading.